NCBI-Codeathons/mlxai-2024-team-smith/DICTIONARY.md

 -------- | ----------- | ------
 Dataset | A collection of information gathered by observations, measurements, research or analysis | Agnostic Dataframe | An data structure abstraction that allows analytical operations like filters or aggregations over data points | Data Engineering
+Data Type | Refers to the nature of type discrete, continuous or categorical nature of fields inside a dataset, for example `numeric`, `string` or `array` | Data Engineering
 CSV | Comma separated file | Data Engineering
 TSV | Tab separated file | Data Engineering
 XSV | A special character separated file | Data Engineering